 Degree level qualifications are sought-after in early years staff.
-With a body of evidence showing that interactions in settings with well-qualified tend to be higher quality, graduates should be a key driving force behind using theory in practice to create high standards in an early years setting.
+With a body of evidence showing that high-quality interactions make a real difference to children's outcomes, graduates should be a key driving force behind using theory in practice to create high standards.

 Degree-level qualifications include Early Years Teacher Status, which is Government-funded and takes between three months and several years, depending on the route.